 As I said, people want to feel heard.
 So show your audience you understand their struggles and desires.
 Really get to know what they are struggling with and what their fears are.
 What holds them back?
 What do they need to overcome?
 What are they tired of?
 Then what is their dream solution?
 What do they desire deep down?
 By really understanding these things you can show empathy toward your audience.

-You really understand what they are dealing with and where they are coming from, and what they really want.
+You really understand what your audience is dealing with and where they are coming from, and what they really want.
 You can set your communication at a level of understanding and empathy, rather than looking down at them telling them what to do.

 You can paint a picture, of how they feel and what they are dealing with, and shine light on ways to overcome it.
 It’s that ‘me too’ factor.
 ‘I get you.’
 ‘I know what it is like.’
 ‘We have all been there’.
 This not only makes them feel more connected to you but also builds trust.
 They know that you are genuine in your desire to help, and you really understand.
 They want to know you are in this with them.
 You have found a way and can show them.